Imagination and creating is our essence

-Getting caught up in the more “serious” aspects of a career, you may lose contact with that child part of being an actor.
+Getting caught up in the more “serious” aspects of a career, you may lose contact with that child part of being an actor or other artist.

 From article The Vision Thing by Karen Kondazian, The Actor’s Way column, BackStage West.